What was Civic Nebraska’s position on the lawsuit?

 How old are these state laws, and why were they passed in the first place?

 The laws were enacted in 1913.
 At the time, they were instituted to keep elections in Nebraska’s most populous counties honest.

-What are the details of this lawsuit?
+What were the details of this lawsuit?

 What created the need for this legal action?

 Officially, the suit was triggered by a Sept.
-30 letter from the governor to the AG, serving notice that he would not be making an appointment this year for the position of Douglas County Election Commissioner.
+30, 2019, letter from the governor to the AG, serving notice that he would not be making an appointment this year for the position of Douglas County Election Commissioner.
 The governor’s decision was based on a Sept.
-24 Attorney General’s Opinion agreeing with Civic Nebraska’s contention that appointing the officials violated the state Constitution.
+24, 2019, Attorney General’s Opinion agreeing with Civic Nebraska’s contention that appointing the officials violated the state Constitution.
 “It is my belief that this issue should be decided by our judicial system before a legislative change is undertaken … my refusal is necessary in order to have this matter determined by the courts in a timely manner,” the governor’s letter states.

 The constitutional question of appointing certain county election commissioners goes back several years.
 Previous attorneys general have issued official opinions regarding the matter (1,2).
 And, Civic Nebraska first supported legislation to change the practice in 2013.
 In June 2019, we wrote the AG’s office to lay out our legal position.
 Then, later this summer, State Sen. Matt Hansen of Lincoln officially asked the attorney general for a legal analysis.
 Here is our reaction to the AG’s Sept.
 24, 2019, written opinion, which again states our reasoning to bring the issue before Nebraska state officials.